influxdata/telegraf/plugins/inputs/ds389/README.md

 If dbtomonitor array is provided , it can gather metrics for each dbfilename like uniquemember, memberof, givename indexes.

-An 389DS 1.3.7 server will provide these metrics:
+A 389DS 1.3.7 server will provide these metrics:

 - currentconnections
 - totalconnections